Employers interested in participating in the Certificate of Recognition Program need to follow the outlined process and complete all required forms.

 - Final audit results

-- Organization – complete Complaints and Appeals Form and forward to the BCMSA office within 14 days of the audit report being submitted.
+- Organization – complete Complaints-and-Appeals-Form-190114-fillable.pdf (87 downloads) and forward to the BCMSA office within 14 days of the audit report being submitted.

 - BCMSA Manager of Audit and Training Services initiates immediate investigation of the concerns raised.